igorcasmarques/igorcasmarques.github.io/my-story/10-career-successes.md

 I got three more wins that spring:

-- I was invited to attend the [Bozzini Lab](https://quatuorbozzini.ca/en/projets/bozzini_lab) in Vancouver, BC, where I'd collaborate with the [Quatuor Bozzini](https://quatuorbozzini.ca/en) in producing an experimental new piece for string quartet
+- I was invited to attend the [Bozzini Lab](https://quatuorbozzini.ca/en/projets/bozzini_lab) in Vancouver, BC, where I'd collaborate with the [Quatuor Bozzini](https://quatuorbozzini.ca/en) in producing an experimental new piece for string quartet.
 - I was accepted into [The Walden School](https://waldenschool.org/)'s week-long [Creative Musicians Retreat](https://waldenschool.org/creative-musicians-retreat/) in New Hampshire, where I would meet dozens of composers, performers, improvisers, choral directors, etc.
-- *Interlude (Between Bite and Kiss)*, a duo for guitar and left-hand piano inspired by the incredible work of [Alex Caldiero](https://thesonosopher.com/caldiero-vita), won a call for scores by a Japanese publisher—it was premiered later that year in Kyoto
+- *Interlude (Between Bite and Kiss)*, a duo for guitar and left-hand piano inspired by the incredible work of [Alex Caldiero](https://thesonosopher.com/caldiero-vita), won a call for scores by a Japanese publisher, and it would be premiered later that year in Kyoto.

 I also participated in the [June in Buffalo](https://arts-sciences.buffalo.edu/music21c/june-in-buffalo.html) festival in 2016, which I was entitled to attend as a PhD student at UB.

 ### Vero's aunts

 Vero had three aunts visit us in Amherst in the summer.
-None of them had ever been to the US and felt like they were on an adventure.
+None of them had ever been to the US.
+It was an adventure for them and for us.
 Vero took them to New York City and the [Sacred Grove](https://www.churchofjesuschrist.org/learn/locations/sacred-grove?lang=eng), then came home a few days before I had to leave for the Creative Musicians Retreat.

 The Retreat had a fun structure: